Robert Buckner: 20th Century Fox

 Back in Hollywood Buckner wrote Love Me Tender (1956) at 20th Century Fox, a film best remembered as Elvis Presley's debut movie.
 In 1957 he wrote Sigrid and the Sergeant, his first prose in almost twenty years.
 The following year he wrote and produced From Hell to Texas (1958) directed by Henry Hathaway at Fox.

 Also for Fox Bucker created a TV series Hong Kong (1960–61) starring Rod Taylor.
 It only lasted a season, Bucker produced the pilot for a follow up, Dateline: San Francisco but it did not result in a regular series.

-At Disney he provided the story for Moon Pilot (1962).
+At Disney, his 1960 novel Starfire provided the story for Moon Pilot (1962).

 Buckner went on to write episodes of The Rogues, Burke's Law, The Wackiest Ship in the Army, The Name of the Game and Bonanza.
 He also wrote the features Return of the Gunfighter (1967).

 Later life

 In his later life, Buckner lived in San Miguel de Allende, Mexico.
-He was a fine artist and recognized leader in the art community there.
+He was an artist and recognized leader in the art community there.
 He died and was buried in San Miguel in 1989.